Annie CPR

 Filming

-Due to the covid regulations at this time of the year in Germany we were limited to actors from one household.
-Nevertheless, we were able to find siblings who were perfect to play both the instructor and one child of a CPR class.
-Thanks to the BRK Kreisverband Ingolstadt we had access to a real CPR classroom as well as a CPR mannequin.
-The filming took one afternoon.
+Due to the Covid regulations in Germany at this time, we were limited to actors from one household.
+However, we were able to find siblings who were perfect to play both the instructor and a child in a CPR class.
+Thanks to the BRK Kreisverband Ingolstadt we had access to a real CPR classroom and a CPR mannequin.
+Filming took one afternoon.

 Animations

-All animations seen in the movie are made ourselves by using Adobe After Effects.
-In this way, we could e.g. fade in different text overlays or show that the vibration bracelet was supposed to be vibrating.
+All the animations you see in the film were created by me using Adobe After Effects.
+For example, we could add different text overlays or visualise the vibration of the bracelet.

 Cutting & Putting Together

-Finally, I needed to cut and put together all of the different scenes, animations as well as chosen music and sound by using Adobe Premiere.
+Finally, I had to cut and assemble all the different scenes, animations and chosen music and sound using Adobe Premiere.
 Please enjoy our final movie for Annie CPR: